liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 #### Delete

-The action of deleting an element or a set of elements implies that it is not possible to recover them from anywhere and they will disappear forever.
-This icon can be also used for clearing actions like clear an input field content.
+The action of deleting an element or a set of elements implies that the element(s) will be completely removed, and it is not possible to recover the element(s) after deletion.
+The delete icon shown below can also be used for clearing actions, such as clearing input field content.

-As this is a strong action, you must trigger the user with a confirmation message, always native and not styled by Lexicon.
+Since this is a permanent action, you must trigger the user with a confirmation message.
+This message must be native and without Lexicon styling.

 <div class="row">
 	<div class="dodont col-lg">